 We create unique Residencies mainly for new musicals that have been featured in our New Works Series and Choreography Lab.
 These shows are chosen for further exploration and development which have included readings, table readings, workshops, writers work sessions, and developmental productions.

 PRODUCTIONS + PROJECTS

-The company has been instrumental in the development of Sam's Room (inspired by real stories of non verbal teens who find a way to communicate, developmental production), Eastbound (performed in English and Mandarin), The Belle of Tombstone (about the Jewish wife of Wyatt Earp and the women of the American West, produced Off-Broadway at 59E59 Theatres as I Married Wyatt Earp with Prospect Theater Company, and at the Museum of Jewish Heritage), The Boy Who Danced On Air (about the dancing boys of Afghanistan), Ordinary Days (Adam's Gown's musical that was subsequently produced by Roundabout Theatre Company), Supersoldier (by Hair co-creator Jim Rado, in collaboration with Fundamental Theater Project), Stephen Dolginoff’s Monster Makers, Timothy Huang’s Costs of Living, the Drama Desk Award-winning SeaWife (The Lobbyists), and Theatre Barn's original commission Small Town Story (explores how two families in a North Texas town deal with a community controversy over a high school production of Rent).
+The company has been instrumental in the development of Sam's Room (inspired by real stories of non verbal teens who find a way to communicate, developmental production), Eastbound (performed in English and Mandarin), The Belle of Tombstone (about the Jewish wife of Wyatt Earp and the women of the American West, produced Off-Broadway at 59E59 Theatres as I Married Wyatt Earp with Prospect Theater Company, and at the Museum of Jewish Heritage), Ordinary Days (Adam's Gown's musical that was subsequently produced by Roundabout Theatre Company), Supersoldier (by Hair co-creator Jim Rado, in collaboration with Fundamental Theater Project), Stephen Dolginoff’s Monster Makers, Timothy Huang’s Costs of Living, the Drama Desk Award-winning SeaWife (The Lobbyists), and Theatre Barn's original commission Small Town Story (explores how two families in a North Texas town deal with a community controversy over a high school production of Rent).

 Love and Yogurt, written by Aaron Morrill, will have a developmental production this fall in collaboration with Out of the Box Theatrics at TheaterLab.